skylineo/Accepted-Conference-Journal-Paper-List/Autonomous Driving.md

 ##### lidar based
 ##### lidar&image fusion based
  Motion and geometry-related information fusion through a framework for object identification from a moving camera in urban driving scenarios(partc 2023)

 ### Object Tracking
 #### Single Object Tracking
 #### Multiple Object tracking
  Cooperative multi-camera vehicle tracking and traffic surveillance with edge artificial intelligence and representation learning(partc 2023)
  Using spatiotemporal stacks for precise vehicle tracking from roadside 3D LiDAR data(partc 2023)

 ### Localization
-Definition:The localization system identifies the location of the vehicle on a global coordinate system(partc 2022)
 #### Sensor-Based Localization
 ##### Camera Based
 ##### Lidar Based